chkp-yevgeniy/Ansible_CHKP_labs/mgmt_automation_demo_loop_advanced/README.md

 # Very simple demo to start with Check Point Management automation.

 ### 1. Purpose
-These role has a very simple example on how to create an object in an MDS CMA.
+These role has a very simple example on how to create objects, policies and rules in CHKP MGMT.
+Config data are stored in yaml file.
+Loops are used in playbooks to iterate via config data.

 Following CheckPoint Ansible modules are used: